taming-the-state-in-react/taming-the-state-in-react/manuscript/05-redux-advanced/03-redux-architecture.md

 ...
 ~~~~~~~~

-The application should operate as before.
+The application should operate as before when you start it.

 ### Part 14: Connect React with Redux

-In this part you will connect the React and Redux in a more sophisticated way.
+In this part, you will connect the React and Redux in a more sophisticated way.
 The component tree already re-renders when you dispatch an action.
 However, you might  want to wire up components indepdently with the Redux store without using the Redux store directly.
 In addition, you don't want to re-render the whole component tree, but only the components where the state or props have changed.
 Let's change this by using the react-redux library that connects both worlds.

 {title="Command Line",lang="text"}
 ~~~~~~~~